Rakshitha-chandu/Customer_Shopping_Behavior_Analysis/README.md

 ⚙️ Project Steps
 1. Data Understanding & Preparation

-Loaded dataset into Python and handled missing values
+->> Loaded dataset into Python and handled missing values

-Standardized column names to snake_case
+->> Standardized column names to snake_case

-Engineered new features such as age_group and purchase_frequency_days
+->> Engineered new features such as age_group and purchase_frequency_days

 2. Data Storage & SQL Analysis

-Imported cleaned data into PostgreSQL using SQLAlchemy
+->> Imported cleaned data into PostgreSQL using SQLAlchemy

-Executed analytical SQL queries using CTEs, CASE statements, and window functions to answer business questions like:
+->> Executed analytical SQL queries using CTEs, CASE statements, and window functions to answer business questions like:

-Top 3 products by category
+->> Top 3 products by category

-Revenue by gender and age group
+  ->> Revenue by gender and age group

-Customer loyalty segmentation
+  ->> Customer loyalty segmentation

 3. Dashboard & Visualization

-Built a Power BI dashboard connected to PostgreSQL
+->> Built a Power BI dashboard connected to PostgreSQL

-Visualized KPIs including:
+->> Visualized KPIs including:

-Total Revenue
+  ->> Total Revenue

-Average Review Rating
+  ->> Average Review Rating

-Revenue by Category
+  ->> Revenue by Category

-Sales by Age Group
+  ->> Sales by Age Group

-Discount Rate by Product
+  ->> Discount Rate by Product

-📈 Dashboard Preview

-Page 1: Customer Overview

-Page 2: Product Performance

-Page 3: Sales & Loyalty Insights

 🚀 Results & Insights